Skip to content

 We encourage open discussion and collaboration using both GitHub Issues and Discussions.

-• Discussions are free-style conversational tool.
+• Discussions are a free-style conversational tool.

 If you have a suggestion, question, or a general comment - please use Discussions.
 If there's a clear work item (including bugs) - you can open an Issue.